-- 4.3.2 A key strand of the Council's Mobility Strategy is to optimise mass rapid transit access in new development areas.
-The development of Central Bletchley should enable the future provision of a mass rapid transit system linking Bletchley with the rest of the city and Central Milton Keynes in particular. - 4.3.3 The relevant road network, in particular Saxon Street should be designed to enable the future provision of a mass rapid transit system.
+4.3.2 A key strand of the Council's Mobility Strategy is to optimise mass rapid transit access in new development areas.
+The development of Central Bletchley should enable the future provision of a mass rapid transit system linking Bletchley with the rest of the city and Central Milton Keynes in particular.